suhas-sunder/grad_schl_spring_summer_2025/speical_topics_smart_grid/Lectures/Lecture 1 - In Class Notes.md

 	- There needs to be more r and d
 	- More (everything else on list)
 - Smart Grid and Sustainable Development Goals (SDGs)
-	- Codes for goals setup by UN which contributes to the development of Smart Grid
+	- Codes for goals setup by UN which contributes to the development of Smart Grid.
--